alyasherly/alyasherly/README.md

 Feel free to reach out to me for collaborations or just to say hi! 😊

+### ⚡ Fun fact:
+> “I have a great curiosity about almost everything in this world, especially about digital developments.”

+---

+Thank you for visiting my profile!
+Have a great day!

 <!---
 alyasherly/alyasherly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.